rails/rails/guides/source/active_record_callbacks.md

 This unexpectedly breaks code that does not expect methods like `create` and `save` to raise exceptions.

+NOTE: If an exception occurs during the callback chain, Rails will re-raise it unless it is an `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` exception.
 Instead, you should use `throw :abort` to intentionally halt the chain.
 If any callback throws `:abort`, the process will be aborted and `create` will return false.